Monkshoody/SoundBoard/README.md

 ## ⚙️ How it Works

-The SoundBoard allows game masters to add sound links (currently only via Dropbox) and play them specifically.<br>
+The SoundBoard allows game masters to add sound links (currently only via Dropbox and GitHub) and play them specifically.<br>
 Recommendation for sound effects: pixabay.com/sound-effects<br><br>

 ### 🥸 Initial Game Masters View